Skip to main content

 • Send a message to every player

-• Send a message only to one player
+• Send a message to only one player

 Messaging.prototype.sendToAll = function (event, message, socket, player) {